wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/python-setup.rst

 This guide is intended for Python teams.
 LabVIEW teams can skip to :doc:`labview-setup` and Java/C++ teams can skip to :doc:`wpilib-setup`.

-From now on, the Python version will be refered to as :guilabel:`RobotPy`
+From now on, the Python version will be referred to as :guilabel:`RobotPy`

 Prerequisites
 -------------